tsightler/ring-mqtt/README.md

 - Provides battery and tamper status for supported Alarm devices via JSON attribute topic (visible in Home Assistant UI)
 - Full Home Assistant MQTT Discovery - devices appear automatically
 - Consistent topic creation based on location/device ID - easy to use with MQTT tools like Node-RED
-- Arm/Disarm via alarm control panel MQTT object
-- Arm/Disarm commands are monitored for success and retried (default up to 12x with 10 second interval)
+- Arm/Disarm commands are monitored for success and retried automatically
-- Support for mulitple alarms
+- Support for mulitple locations
-- Monitors websocket connection to each alarm and sets reachability status if socket is unavailable (Home Assistant UI reports "unknown" status for unreachable), automatically resends device state when connection is established
+- Monitors websocket connection to each alarm and sets reachability status if socket is unavailable (Home Assistant UI reports "unknown" status for unreachable devices), automatically resends device state when connection is established
-- Can monitor Home Assistant MQTT birth message to trigger automatic resend of configuration data after restart.
-The script will automatically resend device config/state 60 seconds after receiving online message from Home Assistant.
-This keeps you from having to restart the script after a Home Assistant restart.
+- Monitors MQTT connection and Home Assistant MQTT birth messages ([if configured](#optional-home-assistant-configuration)) to trigger automatic resend of configuration data after restart/disconnect
-- Monitors MQTT connection and automatically resends device state after any disconnect/reconnect event
 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

 ### Planned features
-- Support for Ring smart lighting
+- Support for Ring smart lighting -- in progress (2/26/2020)
 - Support for additional 3rd party sensors/devices
+- Additional Devices (base station, keypad - at least for tamper/battery status)

 ### Possible future features
-- Additional Devices (base station, keypad - at least for tamper/battery status)
 - Base station settings (volume, chime)
 - Arm/Disarm with code
 - Arm/Disarm with sensor bypass